rachael-meinders/pewlett_hackard_analysis/README.md

 ## Challenge Overview
 The challenge is meant to identify the number of current employees eligible for retirement, and sort and county by title.
+I took this a step further to narrow down the number of eligible employees to include only those who are still employeed.
+I believe that this is a much more helpful dataset for Pewlett Hackard.

 ### Challenge Purpose
 1. Data table listing all titles with retirement-eligible employees